Getting Started with Blazor ListBox Component

 TValue is the type of value in the datasource to resolve type inference.
 It is generic type and can be given as string[], int[].

-• Press Ctrl+F5 (Windows) or +F5 (macOS) to run the application.
-Then, the Syncfusion Blazor ListBox component will be rendered in the default web browser.
+• Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
+This will render the Syncfusion Blazor ListBox component in your default web browser.

 Blazor ListBox Component